-Betsi Cadwaladr University Health Board

-Powys Teaching Health Board

-Hywel Dda University Health Board

-Gwynedd County Council Powys County Council Ceredigion County Council
+Betsi Cadwaladr University Health Board Powys Teaching Health Board Hywel Dda University Health Board Gwynedd County Council Powys County Council Ceredigion County Council

 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is an increase. - Compared with last week, the signal has increased across the region. - No indicators were triggered during the last reporting period. - There were no sampling issues in the last reporting period.
+However, the overall signal change in that period is an increase. - Compared with last week, the signal has increased across the region.
+However, the signal remained level at Dolgellau. - No indicators were triggered during the last reporting period. - There were no sample issues during the last reporting period.